sedostheatre/sedos.co.uk/input/shows/2024-sunday-in-the-park-with-george.md

 Inspired by the little-known life of Georges Seurat and his pioneering painting “A Sunday Afternoon on the Island of La Grande Jatte”, *Sunday In The Park With* George explores love, loss, and what it means to sacrifice ones self for art.

-Find out more about [Sunday In The Park With George auditions](https://www.sedos.co.uk/events/sunday-in-the-park-with-george-auditions).
+Find out more about [Sunday in the Park with George auditions](https://www.sedos.co.uk/events/sunday-in-the-park-with-george-auditions).

 **PERFORMANCES**